Coronavirus (COVID-19) Advisories

 Broward County Aviation Department's Response to COVID-19

-The Broward County Aviation Department (BCAD) is playing its part in planning for, and mitigating potential impacts of COVID-19 at FLL and North Perry Airport (HWO) as our primary goal is the safety and well-being of our guests and employees.
+The Aviation Department is playing its part in planning for and mitigating potential impacts of COVID-19 at FLL and North Perry Airport (HWO), as our primary goal is the safety and well-being of our guests and employees.

 FLL passengers are encouraged to check with their airline for the latest travel and flight advisories.

 Courtesy Terminal-to-Terminal Shuttle Service: FLL's courtesy shuttle bus service that runs between the terminals is temporarily suspended until further notice due to ongoing COVID-19 impacts.
 To move safely between the terminals, airport passengers and visitors can use the curbside walkways or parking garage walking trail (follow ground-level directional arrows) or hop on a parking garage tram.
 The shuttle buses between the Rental Car Center and the terminals remain operational.